crios1/minions/docs/concepts/minions.md

 - Use `self.event` to access the current pipeline event; the event is contextvar-bound per workflow.
 - Raise `{py:class}``minions._internal._domain.exceptions.AbortWorkflow`` to stop a workflow gracefully without treating it as a failure.

+### Reserved attribute space

+Names starting with `_mn_` are reserved for the runtime across minions, pipelines, and resources.
+Do not define attributes or annotations with that prefix; Gru rejects classes that collide with the reserved “minions attr-space.”

 ## Resources inside minions

 Dependencies are declared via type hints.
 Gru inspects hints, starts resources, and injects them on the minion before it runs.